 The 1889 proclamation specified that townsites could encompass 320 acres.
 Because a large number of contestants wanted town lots, four towns were established.
 Guthrie, East Guthrie, West Guthrie, and Capital Hill each elected a mayor and established ordinances.
 From 1889 to 1890 U.S. Army troops stationed at Camp Guthrie kept peace and order.
 Like other towns in Oklahoma Territory, the four Guthrie towns were served by provisional governments until the Organic Act was passed on May 2, 1890.
 After that, Pres.
 Benjamin Harrison appointed George W. Steele, a Republican from Indiana, as the first territorial governor, and Guthrie was designated the territorial capital until 1913.
 Consolidation of the four towns occurred in the summer 1890.
 Serving as the county seat of Logan County and the territorial capital, Guthrie rapidly grew.
 Its first census, taken in 1890, indicated that it had 5,333 residents.
 That year citizens supported eight newspapers, nine churches, and eleven schools.
 Ten years later the population had almost doubled to 10,006.

 Guthrie served as the state capital from 1907 to 1910.
-The U.S. Congress passed the Enabling Act on November 6, 1906, which provided for creating the State of Oklahoma and writing the state constitution.
+Pres.
+Theodore Roosevelt signed the Oklahoma Enabling Act on June 16, 1906, which provided for creating the State of Oklahoma and writing the state constitution.
 On November 20, 1906, 112 delegates met in City Hall at Guthrie to draft the constitution.
 A year later on November 16, 1907, statehood ceremonies were held on the steps of Guthrie's Carnegie Library.
 The Logan County Courthouse (listed in the National Register of Historic Places, NR 84003141) was erected in 1907.
 Rivalry between Oklahoma City and Guthrie for the capital culminated on June 11, 1910, when a majority of the people voted to move the state capital to Oklahoma City.

 Centrally located in Logan County, Guthrie became a prominent trade center and hub for rail service.
 A flurry of railroad construction occurred in the early 1900s.
 Between 1900 and 1902 the Eastern Oklahoma Railway (later the AT&SF) constructed a line from Guthrie east to Cushing.
 In 1902 the Denver, Enid and Gulf Railroad (later the AT&SF) built a line connecting Guthrie and Enid to the northwest.
 By 1903 the Choctaw, Oklahoma and Western Railroad (later the Chicago, Rock Island and Pacific Railway) joined Guthrie and Chandler.
 The Missouri, Kansas and Oklahoma Railroad (later the Missouri, Kansas and Texas Railway) operated between Guthrie and Fallis from 1904 to 1918.
 The St. Louis, El Reno and Western Railway furnished service between Guthrie and El Reno from 1904 to 1924.
 Between 1916 and 1944 the Oklahoma Railway Company operated an interurban connecting Guthrie with Oklahoma City and Norman to the south.